Anthony Crosland: Labour revisionist

 After losing his seat in 1955, he wrote (as C.A.R.
 Crosland) The Future of Socialism which was published in autumn 1956.
 This became a seminal work for the moderate British left.
 (A revised 50th anniversary edition was published in 2006.)
 In the book he outlines the need for socialism to adapt to modern circumstances – a context from which the use of the term "revisionism" has its origins in Britain, despite the gradualism associated with the Fabian Society since the end of the nineteenth century.

 Labour revisionism was a powerful ideological tendency within the Party in the 1950s and 1960s, taking intellectual sustenance from the Crosland book, and political leadership from Hugh Gaitskell.
 The goal was to reformulate socialist principles, and bring the Labour Party policies up to date with the changing British society and economy.
 Revisionism rejected the view that socialism ought to be primarily identified with the ownership of the means of production.
 That meant that continuous nationalisation was not a central goal.
-Second, was a series of political values focused on personal liberty, social welfare, and equality.
+The focus should rather be on regulating the market, improving workers' pay and conditions, and public investment.
+Second, was a series of political values focused on personal liberty, social welfare, and equality and "a more joyful society".
 Themes of destroying or overthrowing the rich and elite were downplayed in favour of policies of high taxation, more widespread educational opportunity, and expanded social services.
 Revisionists insisted on the necessity of a market-oriented mixed economy with a central role for capitalism and entrepreneurship.

 Crosland was himself an active member of the Fabian Society, contributing to the New Fabian Essays collection, which saw the emerging generation of Labour thinkers and politicians attempt to set out a new programme for Labour following the Attlee governments of 1945 to 1951.
 In the 1951 essay "The Transition from Capitalism" he claimed that "by 1951 Britain had, in all the essentials, ceased to be a capitalist country" as a result of the establishment of the welfare state.
 In particular, Crosland wished to challenge the dominance of Sidney and Beatrice Webb in Fabian thinking, challenging their austere, managerialist, centralising, "top-down", bureaucratic Fabianism with a more liberal vision of the good society and the good life, writing in The Future of Socialism that "Total abstinence and a good filing system are not now the right signposts to the socialist utopia.
 Or at least, if they are, some of us will fall by the wayside".

 Two further books of essays by Crosland were published: The Conservative Enemy (London, Cape, 1962) and Socialism Now, and Other Essays (London, Cape, 1974).